adjurk/elk-stack-poc/README.md

 This solution is far from perfect.
 Here's a couple of things I'd love to add here someday:

-- [ ] AWS Cloud Controller Manager – to replace k3s' ServiceLB and provision ELB for a production-ready external cluster access via external domains
+- [ ] [AWS Cloud Controller Manager](https://cloud-provider-aws.sigs.k8s.io/#aws-cloud-controller-manager) – to replace k3s' ServiceLB and provision ELB for a production-ready external cluster access via external domains
 - [ ] Persistent storage (like EBS) for ElasticSearch, Prometheus and Grafana
 - [ ] 100% IaC - ELK PoC deploys as code and is configured with no human intervention
+  - [ ] k3s installation with Ansible
+  - [ ] Kustomize for deploying Helm charts